Scams target people of all ages and backgrounds, however, some scams are more likely to target older people.

 Scammers will also scour dating sites and social media for older Australians who have recently divorced or lost a long term partner, taking advantage of their inexperience with these sites and their often vulnerable emotional state.

-Older Australians may also be seen by scammers as generally less internet and computer savvy.
+Older Australians may also be seen by scammers as generally less internet and computer savvy or familiar with new technology.

 Older Australians may also be more susceptible to door-to-door and home maintenance scams.
 While many legitimate businesses sell things door-to-door, scammers also use this approach.
 These types of scams generally involve promoting goods and services that are of poor quality, or not delivered at all.